huq2015/treri.github.io/README.md

 **If you want to fork me, please delete the directories `demo`, `uploads` and all posts in `_posts`, thx~**

-Have questions or want to contact me, feel free to mail jeremial90[AT]gmail.com. :-)
+Have questions or want to contact me, feel free to mail treri.liu[AT]gmail.com. :-)

 ## LICENSE ##

 The MIT License (MIT)

-Copyright (c) 2011-2014 Jeremial(jeremial90@gmail.com)
+Copyright (c) 2011-2014 Treri (Treri.liu@gmail.com)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal